The Sixth Sunday of Easter

 Deacon:

-The Earth is the Lord’s for he made it: Come let us adore him.
+Alleluia.
+The Lord is risen indeed: Come let us adore him.

 The Lessons

-we shall read the Psalm responsively by verse.
+we shall pray the Psalm responsively by verse.

 Deacon and People: